NateEag/next-vcs/readme.md

 ...or complete madness.
 You decide.

+## Post-Clone Hooks

+Git has these, but they don't actually do what I want in practice, which is to say "first time someone clones this repo, run this command - don't make them think about sandbox setup."

+What I'd like is an option to say, basically, "I *highly* trust this server I'm about to clone from - let it do whatever insanity it wants."
+If that option's not set, interactively ask permission to do whatever it wants when a repo specifies a post-clone hook.

+That way, workplace repositories and the like could kick off sandbox setup immediately after the clone, instead of requiring you two run two commands.

+That may sound silly and pedantic, but it would make standardizing project setup massively easier in SOAs a la Amazon - checking out the project *gets* you a standard instance of whatever service you need (and presumably registers it in your local sandbox instance of the service discovery system, so your other sandboxes know to point at it by default).

 ## Other People's Thoughts

 I am definitely not the first person to express the idea that the ideal VCS has